Adalab/modulo-3-evaluacion-final-kendaltw/README.md

 If you click on a character it will open in a new route and show some some more details about the character.

-To run the website just type npm run dev at your Terminal.
+To run the website just type npm install in your Terminal to install "node_modules" and then type npm run dev.